vyraun/DNI-tensorflow/README.md

 |![](https://github.com/andrewliao11/DNI-tensorflow/blob/master/misc/dni_mlp_test_acc.png?raw=true) |![](https://github.com/andrewliao11/DNI-tensorflow/blob/master/misc/dni_mlp_train_acc.png?raw=true)|

 ## Something Beautiful in Tensorflow
-Tensorflow is known for the convenience of auto-gradient, while at the same time many people don't know how it do the backprop or calculate the backprop.
-And compared to Torch, there's no obvious way to access the gradOutput, gradInput.
-Actually, Tensorflow contain some beautiful function that makes it easier and more flexible.
+Tensorflow is known for the convenience of **auto-gradient**, while at the same time many people don't know how it do the backprop or calculate the backprop.
+Compared to Torch, there's no obvious way to access the ```gradOutput```, ```gradInput```.
+Actually, Tensorflow contains some beautiful function that makes it easier and more flexible.
 Sometimes, you might want to calculate gradient dy/dx:
 Use ```tf.gradients(y,x)```.
 It's very simple
 If you want to calculate the gradientm given the gradient backprop from the loss, or sth you've defined (dy/dx = dy/du*du/dx, given dy/du):
 Use ```tf.gradients(y,x,dy/du)```.

 ## Reference